Soft plastic waste collection at home

 Recycle with Clear Drop

-Create a recycling habit: involve your household
+Create a recycling habit

 Check out how the SPC actually works